| |

 its work and raise funds through this prestigious international

+event.
 JustWorld International is a non-profit humanitarian

 organization that trains and empowers students to work for